lathoub/Arduino-AppleMIDI-Library/README.md

 The code has been pseudo optimized to minimize the memory footprint.
 Internal buffers also use valuable memory space.
 The biggest buffer `PACKET_MAX_SIZE` is set to 350 by default in `AppleMidi_Settings.h`.
 Albeit this number is somewhat arbitratry (large enough to receive full SysEx messages), it can be reduced significantly if you do not have to receive large messages.

 On an Arduino, 2 sessions can be active at once (W5100 can have max 4 sockets open at the same time, each session needs 2 UDP sockets).
 Setting MAX_SESSIONS to 1 saves 228 bytes (each session takes 228 bytes).

+Save memory (about 2000 bytes) when the device does not initiate sessions by `#undef APPLEMIDI_REMOTE_SESSIONS` in `AppleMidi_Settings.h`.
+See the `EthernetShield_NoteOnOffEverySec.ino` example

 ## Network Shields
-* Arduino Ethernet shield (arduino.cc, Wiznet W5100)
+* Arduino Ethernet shield (Wiznet W5100)
-* Arduino Wifi R3 shield (arduino.cc)
+* Arduino Wifi R3 shield
+* MKR ETH shield
 * Teensy WIZ820io W5200

 ## Arduino IDE (arduino.cc)